Skip to main content

 About Mujō

-Atlanta's only Michelin-starred sushi counter — and one of the hardest reservations in the South
+Atlanta's only Michelin-starred sushi counter; and one of the hardest reservations in the South

 Two consecutive Michelin stars (2024 and 2025) and a spot at #20 on Esquire's Leading New Restaurants list make Mujō the clearest credential holder in Atlanta's fine dining scene.
-At the $$$$ price tier, this is not a casual night out — it is a deliberate, structured experience built around Edomae-style omakase, and it earns that price point more consistently than almost anything else in the city.
+At the $$$$ price tier, this is not a casual night out; it is a deliberate, structured experience built around Edomae-style omakase, it earns that price point more consistently than almost anything else in the city.
 If you are weighing a special-occasion dinner in Atlanta and Japanese omakase is your format, Mujō is the booking to make.

 What You Are Booking Into

-The kitchen works within the Edomae tradition: a style rooted in the techniques developed in Edo-era Tokyo, where fish was cured, marinated, and aged rather than simply sliced fresh.
+The kitchen works within the Edomae tradition: a style rooted in the techniques developed in Edo-era Tokyo, where fish was cured, marinated, aged rather than simply sliced fresh.
 Chef J. Trent Harris applies that framework in a modern context.
-The guiding philosophy is ichi-go ichi-e , the Japanese concept of treating each encounter as singular and unrepeatable.
-That framing shapes the format: omakase, where the chef sequences the meal, and your role is to be present for it.
+The guiding philosophy is ichi-go ichi-e, the Japanese concept of treating each encounter as singular and unrepeatable.
+That framing shapes the format: omakase, where the chef sequences the meal, your role is to be present for it.
 For a special occasion, that surrender of control is often exactly the right dynamic.

 The Special Occasion Case